 Dr. Matthew Davis, M.D.

-Attending Physician, Spinal Cord Injury and Specialty Rehabilitation Programs, TIRR Memorial Hermann
+Clinical Medical Director, Spinal Cord Injury Program, TIRR Memorial Hermann

 Dr. Matt Davis, M.D., an assistant professor of physical medicine and rehabilitation (PM&R) at The University of Texas Health Science Center at Houston (UTHealth) Medical School, joined the medical staff of TIRR Memorial Hermann as an affiliated physician in 2011.